Battery Division Student Research Award

 • Completed electronic nomination form;

-• a record of achievements (e.g. publications, technical presentations, patents);
+• Record of applicant’s achievements (e.g., publications, technical presentations, patents);

-• a statement that describes the relationship of the student’s research to the field of electrochemical power sources (the outline and statement should be no longer than two double-spaced typewritten pages); and
+• Statement describing relationship of applicant’s research to field of electrochemical power sources (statement should be no longer than two double-spaced typewritten pages);

 Award